Could One-Sided radiation be safer for throat cancer patients?

 Summary

-This study looks at whether people with throat cancer on one side of the neck can safely receive radiation to just that side, instead of both sides.
+This study looks at whether people with throat cancer on one side of the neck can safely receive radiation to only that side, instead of both sides.
 The goal is to reduce side effects from unnecessary radiation.
 About 8 participants with early-stage HPV-related tonsil or tongue base cancer are being studied.

 Disclaimer